Tiger Warsaw: Production

 The outside of the "Buhl Mansion" in the film was actually the Buhl Casino founded in the early 1910s by Frank H. Buhl on his 300-acre farm that he turned into a park and donated it to the people of the Shenango Valley for families to come and enjoy.

-Tagline
+The distribution rights of the movie was purchased in early 1988 by Sony Video Software Company, who released the film under the Sony Pictures label (no relation to the company that got its name after renaming from Columbia Pictures Entertainment) in 1991.

+Marketing

 The film was advertised with the tagline "Years ago he shattered his life.
-Now he's back to pick up the pieces."
+Now he's back to pick up the pieces.

 Reception

 The film only grossed $422,667 in the United States upon its spring 1988 release.